devGlow/CrudJWTSignalR/README.md

 ## Features

 - **Generic CRUD**: Easily manage any entity using a reusable repository pattern.
 - **UnitOfWork Pattern**: Encapsulates multiple repositories and ensures transactional consistency.
+[Implementing the Repository and Unit of Work patterns in an ASP.NET MVC application](https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application)
 - **SignalR**: Real-time notifications to connected clients when entities are modified.
 - **JWT Bearer Authentication**: Secures endpoints using tokens.
 - **Code First**: The database is generated from models using EF Core migrations.